Haskell Indian Nations' rocket launches

 into the clouds.

-Winner of the flight portion of the competition is the team that provides the highest resolution photo of at least one ground target.
+tipped or dragged.
+Winner of the flight portion of the competition will be the team who

 Equipment (provided based on availability of funds):